-- Do not flush any drugs down the toilet or throw them in the bin. - Find a witness to assist. - Take possession of the substance without having skin contact. - Inform the DHPC or Head of Senior School and attempt to identify drug.
-Advice can be obtained from the School Health Centre. - The School has no legal obligation to disclose the identity of a pupil involved in a drug related offence.
+- Do not flush any drugs down the toilet or throw them in the bin - Find a witness to assist - Take possession of the substance without having skin contact - Inform the DHP or Head and attempt to identify drug.
+Advice can be obtained from the School Health Centre - The School has no legal obligation to disclose the identity of a student involved in a drug related offence.
 The school can choose to deal with the incident internally.
-However, police expect to be informed if a pupil is found to be involved in supply for profit or if Class A drugs are involved.
+However, police expect to be informed if a student is found to be involved in supply for profit or if Class A drugs are involved